Character-Centered Dialogue Generation from Scene-Level Prompts: Supplementary Material

-\paragraph{Protocol.} The survey took approximately 15--20 minutes.
+The survey took approximately 15--20 minutes.
+Participants were adult volunteers (age 18+) recruited from the general public through online distribution.
 Participants were advised to use headphones for best audio quality but could participate via any device supporting video and audio.
-To respect IRB policy, no personal data was collected, and we do not compensate the participants.
-The study was reviewed and approved as exempt by the Institutional Review Board (IRB) at the University of Maryland, College Park (IRB Protocol Number \#2323371-1).
+To respect IRB policy, no personal data was collected, and we did not compensate participants.
+The study was reviewed and exempted by the Institutional Review Board (IRB).